-At Mississauga Kia, our team of finance experts have been using their years of experience to help Mississauga car shoppers afford a new or used Kia.
+At Mississauga Kia, our team of finance experts has been using their years of experience to help Mississauga car shoppers afford a new or used Kia.

 We take care of all your financing needs under one roof.
 Our goal is to determine a lease or a loan that works within your budget, regardless of your financial situation.
 We understand that our customers have various financial situations, so don’t be afraid to ask about loans and interest rates even if you have bad credit.

 We are proud members of The Humberview Group, with 21 stores across Ontario.
 We use our extensive combined experience, buying power, and connections with banks to make sure you get the best possible interest rates.
 We help people with all types of credit, from good to bad and everyone in between, get approved loans.
 We have on-site sub-prime financing options that can get anyone approved, and we use our strong relationships with automotive finance lenders to make sure you get a loan that works for you.

 Low-interest car loans are available for customers with existing loans.
 We help you refinance your car loan or adjust the term of the current contract.

 You’re just a step away from approved car financing and a new Kia!
 There’s no better place to start than at Mississauga Kia.

 That’s the difference when you use Mississauga Kia’s in-house car financing, and that’s our promise to all our customers.
 Contact us today to see how our finance team can help!

 Q: If I want to have my car appraised do I need to make an appointment?